 Summary of technical and legal/regulatory issues

+Our companion discussion paper summarises the technical issues relevant to an EU-only cloud proposal.
+Currently-available technologies can be brought to bear, for example controls within networking infrastructure, improving the trustworthiness of the cloud software stack, and security technologies such as authentication, authorisation, encryption, monitoring and audit, so that "virtual jurisdiction" may be an alternative, and we suggest better, solution than restricting the physical location of data.
+In addition, we believe Information Flow Control (IFC) has the potential to solve some of the problems raised here.
+Cloud deployment of IFC has not previously been investigated and this is underway in our project.

 As regards the key legal and regulatory issues raised by the EU-only cloud proposals, jurisdictional conflicts and extra-territoriality will be highly significant, as will human rights laws and the impact on fundamental rights such as privacy, data protection and freedom of expression.
 Issues may also arise under competition law and public procurement law.

-Trade law has already been mentioned, and it should be noted that the implications are multi-facted.
-There may be implications for intra-EU trade and the free movement of services within the EU, particularly if a Schengen cloud or Internet is intended to exclude the UK and Ireland.
+Trade law has already been mentioned, and it should be noted that the implications are multi-faceted.
+There are implications for intra-EU trade, competition law and the free movement of services within the EU, particularly if a Schengen cloud or Internet is intended to exclude the UK and Ireland.
 Furthermore, members of the World Trade Organisation (WTO) will have obligations under the multilateral General Agreement on Trade in Services (GATS), and other WTO commitments.
 EU Member States may have not only multilateral but also bilateral trade commitments.

 Finally, the cloud market includes many regulated entities, who may be regulated under different, sometimes overlapping, sector-specific laws, such as information society services and electronic communications service providers.
 This means that the implications of EU-only cloud for such entities will differ, depending on the regimes applicable to the relevant entities.
 Telecommunications law more generally will be relevant, for example whether net neutrality would be undermined by EU-only cloud.